 Understanding these restrictions on damages in Allentown bus accident claims can be very important to protecting your rights.
 Guidance from a knowledgeable bus accident lawyer will increase the odds of a positive case result and make sure you do not miss out on any money that a negligent bus driver, busing company, or government entity owes you for your injuries and losses.

-Founding Partner Jon Ostroff and the rest of our winning team at Ostroff Injury Law are no strangers to cases like these.
+Founding Partner Jon Ostroff and the rest of our winning team at Ostroff Godshall Injury and Accident Lawyers are no strangers to cases like these.
 In a 2016 trial against Greyhound Bus Company for a highway crash near Allentown, we recovered over $21 million for clients who were seriously injured.
 We are devoted to getting you the payments you deserve after a bus wreck.
 We are ready to take on large companies like Greyhound or Megabus in the process.
 Call today to learn more.

 What Losses Could a Private Bus Company Be Liable For?